qzq92/data_gov_and_singstat_dataset_info_scraper/README.md

 ## Execution
 1. To conduct scraping from Data.gov.sg and Singstat, please execute the cells in the notebook *datagov_singstat_metadata_scraper.ipynb*
 2. Similary for SmartLocal source, please execute the cells in the notebook *smartlocal_scraper.ipynb*

+## Location of generated files.
+When executing the relevant Jupyter notebooks, the output files are stored in the same directory as the notebooks that were used.
+For ease of reference, I have moved the files generated into their respective folders instead.
+I.e Generated Smartlocal csv file is stored under Smartlocal/ directory.